Jessica May. Photo: Bill Brymer.

 I imagine this was great fun to play, which doesn’t undermine my appreciation for the good and what I imagine was at times difficult work of these four actors.
 If act two ultimately belongs to Smith, Jessica May fairly owns the first half.
 Perhaps Ms. May’s absence from the stage makes us fonder of her efforts, but she takes the full measure of Meredith, who is easily the strongest and most assured character, although not without her own susceptibility to the insidious culture of self-loathing for women.

-Tori feels more dependent on others, and Guy in particular, and Gracie Taylor builds a quixotic personality full of contradiction, while Guy’s anxious, self-analytical man-child fits Eli Keel like a glove.
-As right as that feels, I also like the understated manner in which he plays Alice, a progressive female advertising executive in act two.
+Tori feels more dependent on others, and Guy in particular, and Gracie Taylor builds a quixotic personality full of contradiction, while Guy’s anxious, self-analytical man-child fits Allie Keel like a glove.
+As right as that feels, I also like the understated manner in which they play Alice, a progressive female advertising executive in act two.
 While May and Taylor have a blast satirizing male stereotypes, Keel plays Alice as calm, disciplined, and focused on realizing an agenda for change.
 The men are overgrown adolescents ruled by their emotions in Callaghan’s alternate world, while the women keep their eye on the ball.

 I struggled with writing this review, and I still don’t feel like any of this captures the risk or danger of this production.
 It feels like a play unlike any other, and director J. Ariadne Calvano brings it to life with its entire absurdity intake.
 There are various manifestations of salad, much of it strewn about, and plenty of human sexuality comically detailed, so we can not accuse Theatre of either false advertising or not having something to sell, but Women Laughing Alone With Salad is finally, an extended indictment on modern civilization’s attack on honest human feeling.